unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Uno.Resizetizer is a set of MSBuild tasks designed to manage an application's assets.
 With this package, there's no need to worry about creating and maintaining various image sizes or setting up a splash screen.
 Simply, provide an SVG file, and the tool will handle everything else.

-As of Uno Platform 4.8, the Uno.Resizetizer package is now included in the solution template by default.
-However, if you're working with an application created in a previous version of Uno Platform, you can still utilize the package by following the steps outlined below.

 > [!TIP]
 > To create an app, make sure to visit [our getting started tutorials](xref:Uno.GetStarted).